15 Tips to Make Conference Travel More Pleasant

 Dover Downs Hotel & Casino

 While the tips provided above can help make conference travel more pleasant no matter where your next event is, staying at Dover Downs Hotel & Casino if you will be attending a conference at or near our convenient location is the smartest thing you can do to make your event experience unforgettable.
-When you stay at our AAA rated four diamond property, you are our top priority at all times.
+When you stay at our luxurious property, you are our top priority at all times.

 At Dover Downs Hotel & Casino, we do not just work to meet your expectations.
 We strive to exceed them in everything we do.